Netcentric/system-env-install-hook/README.md

 ================================================

 **DISCLAIMER:**
 This hook should be used sparsely for very limited use cases only.
 Almost all OSGi configurations should be bound to runmodes as well-established mechanism to configure different environments.
-Also, in terms of majority, this project is in incubator status while the approach is being validated.
+Also, in terms of maturity, this project is in incubator status while the approach is being validated.

 # Overview